sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 If you'd like to play with this function, I've created an interactive [Codepen](https://codepen.io/sophiekoonin/pen/JjEJowB) that shows the working.

 ### Generating octaves
-Now that we've got the frequencies, we can generate octaves of notes in the form of arrays.
-We'll use this to supply notes to our virtual piano, and we'll also use it to generate things like chords and scales.
+With these frequencies I could generate octaves of notes in the form of arrays.
+I used these this to supply notes to the virtual piano, and generate things like chords and scales.

+I iterated over the notes in order and calculated the frequency of each one, and appended them to an array.

 {{< highlight typescript >}}
 const notes = [